aragon/hack/docs/getting-started.md

 How is this possible?
 In a nutshell, thanks to something called peer-to-peer data architectures.
 The key point is that in a P2P architecture, instead of requesting data from a central server, you request it from multiple computers (peers) around you.

-While this is nothing new by itself -- P2P architectures have existed since the 1990’s (where they rose to fame with file sharing programs like BitTorrent and Napster) -- what's new is the addition of cryptography and economic incentives to these architectures.
+While this is nothing new in itself -- P2P architectures have existed since the 1990’s (where they rose to fame with file sharing programs like BitTorrent and Napster) -- what's new is the addition of cryptography and economic incentives to these architectures.

-This fusion of seemingly disparate disciplines was the big innovation behind Bitcoin, and has led to the emergence of a new field of research called cryptoeconomics.
+This fusion of these seemingly disparate disciplines was the big innovation behind Bitcoin, and has since led to the emergence of a new field of research devoted to their intersection (what we now call cryptoeconomics).

-What exactly is cryptoeconomics?
-To borrow Vitalik's definition, cryptoeconomics is about building systems that have certain desired properties, using:

-- Cryptography to prove properties about messages that happened in the past
-- Economic incentives to encourage desired properties to hold into the future

-In plain english, cryptoeconomics is about building systems using cryptography to make sure that past data can't be hacked, and economic incentives to make sure that people act in a way that's good for the system.

-The key takeaway here is that cryptoeconomics is the big unlock that has allowed us to start moving from centralized data structures (web2) to more decentralized or fully distributed data architectures (web3).
+While we won't get into the details here,the key takeaway is that cryptoeconomics is the big unlock that has allowed us to start moving from centralized data structures (web2) to more decentralized or fully distributed data architectures (web3).

 ![](/docs/assets/centralized-vs-decentralized-stack-2.png)

 > Note that there’s a spectrum from fully centralized (left) to fully decentralized (right).

-It's also important to note that blockchains -- like Ethereum -- are only part of the decentralized web3 stack (platform and processing).
-It turns out that blockchains don't make good file systems because they are expensive to store data on.
-That's why there's also a need for decentralized file systems like the [InterPlanetary File System](https://ipfs.io/).
+And while blockchains -- like Bitcoin and Ethereum -- are key to this web3 vision, it's important to note that there are other essential parts of the web3 stack that are not covered by them.
+For example, since blockchains are relatively expensive to store data on, it turns out that they don't make great file systems.
+That's why there's also a need for decentralized file systems like the [InterPlanetary File System](https://ipfs.io/) (which Aragon also makes use of).

-As Aragon's apps aim to run in a completely decentralized way, every layer of the web3 stack is key to our vision.
-For example, we make use of IPFS.

 ### Further reading